Video Game: Blood Stone

 - Names to Run Away From Really Fast: Rak.

-- Non-Indicative Title: Along with a non-indicative title sequence - the main plot has zilch to do with conflict diamonds.
+- Non-Indicative Name: Along with a non-indicative title sequence - the main plot has zilch to do with conflict diamonds.

 - Red Right Hand: Rak has a King Leonidas-style scar across his right eye.